How We Do It

 Our basic media plan, designed to insure effective media exposure, will include the following activities:

-- Response to all press inquiries--local and national
+- Response to all press inquiries – local and national.

-- Write and distribute press releases, media advisories, and other necessary materials to appropriate local and national press
+- Write and distribute press releases, media advisories, and other necessary materials to appropriate local and national press.

-- Provide photographs to accompany appropriate press releases
+- Provide photographs to accompany appropriate press releases.

-- Follow up on press releases to insure coverage and effective media placement
+- Follow up on press releases to insure coverage and effective media placement.

-- Develop “talking point” papers for individuals who speak to the media
+- Develop "talking point" papers for individuals who speak to the media.

-Media Platforms: Public Service Announcements, Talk Shows, and Press Conferences
+Public Service Announcements, Talk Shows, and Press Conferences

-In many cases, client activity will justify eligibility for “free air time” or Public Service Announcements on radio and television.
+In many cases, client activity will justify eligibility for "free air time" or public service announcements on radio and television.
 We actively pursue these opportunities by writing the PSA scripts and sometimes having them professionally produced or preparing designated spokespersons for guest appearances so that the message is most likely to meet a favorable response.

 The same is true for radio and television talk shows where clients are often booked as guests to discuss their projects.
 We offer our clients one-on-one media training.
 We offer detailed instructions and provide hands-on tips for facing the camera or the journalist for your interviews.